patrikx3/onenote/README.md

 <!--
 It then actually integrates itself into the menus and it will auto update itself.

 (The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)
 -->

-The app can be found on [ElectronJs Apps](https://electronjs.org/apps) and search for `P3X`, you will find it.
+The app can also be found on [ElectronJs Apps](https://electronjs.org/apps) — search for `P3X`.

 ## Windows

-It was a request to build a Windows version.
-[Issue 168](https://github.com/patrikx3/onenote/issues/169)
+Windows builds are available.
+See [Issue #168](https://github.com/patrikx3/onenote/issues/169) for background.

-## MacOS Compatibility
+## macOS

-Our application supports builds for both Intel and Apple Silicon architectures.
+Builds are available for both Intel and Apple Silicon architectures.

-### Handling Downloaded Files from GitHub
+**Removing quarantine on downloaded files:**

-Although I'm not an Apple expert, if you download the `zip` file for the `arm64` version, you'll need to execute the following command on the unzipped app to remove the quarantine attribute applied by macOS:
+If you download the `zip` file for the `arm64` version, run the following command on the unzipped app to remove the macOS quarantine attribute:

 ```bash
 sudo xattr -rd com.apple.quarantine P3X-OneNote.app
 ```

-This command ensures that your system trusts the application, allowing it to run smoothly without security interruptions from macOS.
+This allows the application to run without security interruptions from macOS.

 <!--